zukunft/zukunft.com/docs/code_functions_all.md

     \-- popup_changes
         \-- ui_preview - show the pending field changes as a centered three column table so the user can confirm them:
     \-- user_overwrites_table
-        \-- ui_preview - the 'my' tab table of the word or triple page: one row per field that the session user
+        \-- ui_preview - the 'my' tab table of the word, triple or formula page: one row per field that the session user
     \-- other_overwrites_table
-        \-- ui_preview - the 'others' tab table of the word or triple page: one row per field and user for the
+        \-- ui_preview - the 'others' tab table of the word, triple or formula page: one row per field and user for the
     \-- popup_impact
         \-- ui_preview - show the impact of the pending change centered below the change table:
     \-- view_diff